-Shockingly, a significant proportion of KPs even reported being refused access to services because of being a KP — including 14% of men who have sex with men, 12% of people using drugs, 13% of sex workers, and 11% of trans* people.
+Shockingly, a significant proportion of KPs even reported being refused access to services because of being a KP — including 14% of gay, bisexual, and other men who have sex with men, 12% of people using drugs, 13% of sex workers, and 11% of trans* people.
 In some provinces this was even more appalling with 38% of people using drugs in Limpopo reporting being denied entry to a health facility.

 Ritshidze data reveal significant numbers of KPs do not think that privacy is respected at the clinic.
 One trans* woman told us that in the past, nurses have made her something of a show, a spectacle.
 “One time when I asked for lubricants, the nurse asked me why I needed it, and I had to say it’s for one, two, three and then she called other nurses to come and listen like this is something new,” she said of being treated with no respect for her confidentiality.

 Where KPs do continue to suffer the daily indignities of using the public health system, specific services remain unavailable for the most part.
 KPs often struggle to access basic HIV prevention tools.
-Lubricants are often unavailable at the clinic — only 26% of men who have sex with men, 19% of people who use drugs, 28% of sex workers, and 25% of trans* people reported that lube is available.
+Lubricants are often unavailable at the clinic — only 26% of gay, bisexual, and other men who have sex with men, 19% of people who use drugs, 28% of sex workers, and 25% of trans* people reported that lube is available.
 We heard reports from sex workers told to put condoms back because they had taken too many.

 Harm reduction services — like methadone and unused needles, overdose treatment such as naloxone — are critically important to support people who use drugs to take drugs safely, or be supported to stop.
 Yet only 24% of people using drugs said methadone was available at drop-in centres and only 9% at clinics.
 One man explained how the clinic staff don’t treat people who use drugs as “human beings” instead “they are so judgemental… calling us names that make us feel offended.”